RobotecAI/o3de-genai-gems/README.md

 To learn more about the available vendors and find a guide for the configurations, see the [docs/vendors.md](./docs/vendors.md) file.

 ## Setting GenAIFrameworkGem
 `GenAIFrameworkGem` needs to be registered in the system so that O3DE can find the requested Gems.
 The same rule applies to vendor Gems and feature Gems.
-From the O3DE repo folder, register some or all objects using the `o3de register` command.
+From the O3DE repo folder, register some or all objects using the `scripts/o3de` script with the `register` command.
 After registering all Gems in the system and in the project, rebuild your project and start using the AI capabilities with a dedicated [user interface](./docs/ui.md).

 The following command allows to register a single Gem (`GenAIFramework` Gem in this example):
 ```bash